Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Applications

 \section{Applications}

 In this section, we give examples of how to use quantitative reductions and vertex-ranked games to solve quantitative games.
 First, in Section~\ref{sec:applications:request-response}, we formally introduce a quantitative variant of request-response games, which we call request-response games with costs, and show how to solve such games using quantitative reductions and vertex-ranked sup-request-response games.
-Second, in Section~\ref{sec:applications:muller} we first recall a quantitative characterization of Muller games due to McNaughton~\cite{McNaughton00}, before showing how to solve such quantitative Muller games using quantitative reductions and vertex-ranked games.
-This yields a new and simplified proof of \exptime-membership of the problem of solving such games.
-Subsequently, in Section~\ref{sec:application:resilience}, we show that vertex-ranked games are useful in their own right, by showing how to use them to synthesize controllers that are resilient against disturbances.
+Second, in Section~\ref{sec:applications:muller}, we recall the definition of quantitative Muller games due to McNaughton~\cite{McNaughton00} and show how to reduce such games to vertex-ranked safety games via quantitative reductions.
+Finally, in Section~\ref{sec:application:resilience}, we show that vertex-ranked games are useful in their own right, by showing how to use them to synthesize controllers that are resilient against disturbances.